openml/.github/profile/README.md

 ⚠️ At the moment, we're doing some significant rewriting of several components:
 * [openml.org](https://github.com/openml/openml.org) (website): The new website (in /app) is being refactored until 25/12/2025, expect major changes.
 If you'd like to contribute to the website, you are very welcome but please check back on 1 January 2026.
 * [OpenML](https://github.com/openml/OpenML) (backend): We are entirely rewriting the REST API from PHP to Python (early work can be found in [API v2](https://github.com/openml/server-api)).
-Pull requests to the old REST API may no longer be accepted.
-Please check back in spring 2026.
+The old REST API is now in maintenance-only model and pull requests to the old REST API may no longer be accepted.
+Please check back in spring 2026 for a more detailed roadmap and contribution guide for the new API.

 We do very much welcome contributions to other OpenML components, especially [Python API](https://github.com/openml/openml-python) and [documentation](https://github.com/openml/docs).